parmegv/leap_doc/docs/platform/development.md

 Now you will add local-only Vagrant development nodes to your provider.

 You do not need to setup a different provider instance for development, in fact it is more convenient if you do not, but you can if you wish.
-If you do not have a provider already, you will need to create one and configure it before continuing (see: x).
+If you do not have a provider already, you will need to create one and configure it before continuing (it is recommended you go through the [Quick Start](quick-start) before continuing down this path).

 Create local development nodes